-This policy applies to all staff, consultants, contractors, volunteers, and Trustees or Management Committees.
+This policy applies to all staff, consultants, contractors, volunteers, and Trustees or Board of Trustees or Management Committees.
 The procedure aims to set out the steps by which personal data is collected, the requirements to ensure records are completed appropriately and the requirements for the handling, storage and destruction of records.